ayushman1413/voting-python/README.md

 # voting-python
-# Age Eligibility Checker
+# 🎉 Age Eligibility Checker

-This is a simple Python script that checks if a user is eligible based on their age.
-The eligibility criteria in this script consider a user eligible if they are 18 years old or older.
+A **simple and interactive Python script** to check if someone is eligible based on age.
+Perfect for beginners learning **Python basics** like conditionals and user input.

+---

-## Features
+## 🛠 Features

-- Takes user input for age
+- ✅ Takes user input for age
+- ✅ Checks eligibility (18+ years)
+- ✅ Prints a clear message: "Eligible" or "Not Eligible"
+- ✅ Beginner-friendly and easy to understand

+---

+## 🚀 How It Works

+1. The script asks the user to **enter their age**.
-- Checks if the age is 18 or above
+2. It checks if the age is **18 or older**.
+3. Displays the result:

-- Prints "Eligible" if the user meets the age criteria
+- `"Eligible"` if the user is 18 or older
-- Prints "Not Eligible" if the user does not meet the age criteria
+- `"Not Eligible"` if the user is younger than 18

-## Prerequisites

-- Python 3.x installed on your system
-- Basic knowledge of running Python scripts
+---

-## Usage
+## 💻 Usage

-1. Clone or download this repository.
+1. Clone or download the repository.
 2. Open a terminal or command prompt.
-3. Run the script using Python:
+3. Run the Python script:

 ```bash
 python age_checker.py